JasonPollman/Dist.io/ReadMe.md

 ## Patterns

 ### Parallel
-**Executes a set of tasks among the given slaves in parallel.**
+**Executes a set of tasks among the given slaves (in parallel).**
-If the same slave is used twice, it's tasks will be sent immediately one after the next, so if your slave child process is async, they will be executed in async by the slave.
+If the same slave is used twice, it's tasks will be sent immediately one after the next.
+So, if your slave child process is async, they will be executed in async by the slave.

 ```js
 const parallelTask = master.create.parallel()